camiloribeiro/grafanabox/README.md

       - cd grafanabox
       - docker-compose up

 It is all set! go to your dockerhost port 3000 and have fun!
+Default user and password admin:admin

 If you want to push metrics to graphite you can search on how to do that.
 The port 2003 is exposed in your local too.